tunisiano187/Chocolatey-packages/README.md

 - Added support for Telegram

 So now, If you want to add a Country/Community, if you're using Slack or Discord, just complete this GForm : https://forms.gle/gjWajvFdXu3kRwoS8

-If you just want to add other supports(other than Discord or Slack or Telegram or GForms), let me know which, and i'll search to use it.
+If you just want to add other supports(other than Discord or Slack or Telegram or GForms), let me know which by requesting the feature on : https://github.com/WazeDev/WME-send-to-slack/issues

 And the old one isn't supported anymore